-The tires on your Volvo will perform to specifications at all normal loads when inflated as recommended on the tire information label located on the rear facing edge of the passenger's door.
+The tires on your Volvo will perform to specifications at all normal loads when inflated as recommended on the tire information label\ located on the inside of the fuel filler flap.
 This label lists both tire and vehicle design limits.